ProgradeDV/open-feed-reader/README.md

 | ALLOWED_HOSTS | "[]" | A list of strings representing the host/domain names that this Django site can serve |

 ### HTTPS
-This container is not ment to handle https connections.
+This container is not meant to handle https connections.
 It expects them to be handled via nginx, apache, or other network manager

 ## Administration